1Password/for-open-source/README.md

 ### PKIjs
 PKIjs is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
 It is built on WebCrypto (Web Cryptography API) and requires no plug-ins.
 [Link to project](https://github.com/PeculiarVentures/PKI.js)

+### PKIjs
+linuxboot is a project aimed at easing the path for people putting Linux in firmware, replacing most of, e.g., UEFI.
+[Link to project](https://linuxboot.org)